BlueSterner/BlueSterner.github.io/README.md

 - [ ] Beautiful Visuals and an aestetically pleasing website. 🌸
 - [ ] A fully functioning site with responsive design with Javascript code.
 - [ ] A way to take friends inputs and turn them into automatically generated graphs that update upon new or changed responses. :bar_chart:
-- [ ] A way to sign up, do a captcha as a user signs up to avoid bot flooding, and a way for me to email verify users and approve their accounts. 📩
+- [ ] A way to sign up, do a captcha as a user signs up, and a way for me to email verify users and approve their accounts. 📩